secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 11:15:40.458964 IP 172.16.146.2.57236 > ec2-99-80-22-207.eu-west-1.compute.amazonaws.com.https: Flags [F.], seq 68, ack 65, win 501, options [nop,nop,TS val 1368866539 ecr 65799068], length 0
 ```

-- This will read the capture stored in `output.pcap`.
-Notice it is back to a basic view.
-To get more detailed information out of the capture file, reapply our switches.

 ### Questions
 - Utilizing the output shown in question-1.png, who is the server in this communication?
 (IP Address)